vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-states.en.md

 If the trigger for the phase prior to setting (`beforeSetMod`) returns `false`, the modifier is not set.

-For more information about using triggers, see [Declaring triggers](i-bem-js-decl.en.md#declaring-triggers).
+For more information about using triggers, see "[Declaring triggers](i-bem-js-decl.en.md#declaring-triggers)".

 ------------------------------------------------------------------------

 **NB** The trigger to set the `js` modifier to `inited` is a constructor of a block instance, but with the value `''` it is a destructor of a block instance.
-For more information, see [Initialization](./i-bem-js-init.en.md).
+For more information, see "[Initialization](./i-bem-js-init.en.md)".

 ------------------------------------------------------------------------